reproducible-reporting/stepup-core/docs/getting_started/introduction.md

 #### Edges

-The StepUp workflow has two types of directed edges (arrows) that connect a pair of nodes:
+The StepUp workflow has two types of directed edges (arrows) that connect a pair of nodes.

-- A **creator** edge is an arrow pointing from a node to its creator.
+Each type of edges forms a graph with its own rules and logic.

-  It is added whenever the workflow is extended with a new node: every node must have a creator.
+- A **"creator ➜ product"** edge is added whenever the workflow is extended with a new node:
-  The inverse arrows are also used in StepUp and are called **product** edges.
+  Every node must have **one** creator, but nodes may have multiple products.
   A few examples:
     - A step is the creator of its output files.
     - When a `plan.py` (or other step) defines new steps, then `plan.py` step is the creator of